The Titusville Police Department is an equal opportunity employer.

 The city of Titusville participates in a reduced membership program with the local YMCA.

-Members are provided a take-home vehicle in various positions within the department depending upon availibility.
+Members are provided a take-home vehicle in various positions within the department depending upon availability.

 Career Development Program